 The costs of carrying a credit card balance are high and climbing higher.

 CreditCards.com’s Weekly Rate Report found credit card interest rates hit a new high early at the end of June, with the average card APR climbing to 16.83 percent.

-Card issuers tend to bump up their rates when the Federal Reserve increases its benchmark federal funds rate, which the Fed did June 13, and more Fed rate hikes are in the forecast.
+Card issuers tend to bump up their rates when the Federal Reserve increases its benchmark federal funds rate.

 Surprisingly, a 2018 CreditCards.com survey found half of balance-carrying cardholders are clueless about their APRs.
 In this case, if you snooze, you lose by paying even more in added interest if you don’t pay off your balance every month.

 The easiest way to avoid any interest charges is to pay off your credit card balance in full each month.

 If you are rolling over a lot of credit card debt or are making a big purchase, you can catch a break with a 0 percent balance transfer card.
 In either case, make sure you erase your card debt or pay for that spiffy outdoor grill before the no interest period ends.

 3. Balance transfer fee

 To transfer a balance, it usually will cost you 3 to 5 percent of the amount you are rolling over to the credit card, but there are exceptions.

 “The balance transfer fee is hard to avoid,” says Linda Sherry, spokeswoman for Consumer Action.